Air Traffic Controller Fatigue Endemic and Puts Safety of Flying Public at Risk

 “We’re trying to get a hold of Knoxville approach or Knoxville departure,” radioed one pilot as he vainly attempted to reach the snoozing controller.

 In Washington, DC, two airplanes landed at Reagan Airport after the controller fell asleep and was unable to radio the requisite landing clearance.
+This kind of situation could have easily resulted in a plane crash.

 The Federal Aviation Administration (FAA) asked the National Aeronautics and Space Administration (NASA) to study the issue, then it squelched the results.
 Repeated requests for the study resulted in its being belatedly made public 18 July.
 The FAA poor-mouthed the study, claiming, “Concerns remain that the academic approach used by NASA did not sufficiently integrate an understanding of the air traffic 24-7 operational environment with a scientific approach.”
 A plain reading of the paper reveals just the opposite (see ‘Controller Alertness and Fatigue Monitoring Study’, report DOT/FAA/HFD-13/001; see www.faa.gov/data_research/research/media/NASA_Controller_Fatigue_Assessment_Report.pdf).
 The results — cutting through the dry bureaucratic language — are troubling.